 Immunotherapy reduces the sensitivity and risk of reaction to certain allergens.
-Having been widely used for hayfever, pet and house dust mite allergies, it is now available for certain food allergens, aiming to improve quality of life of children and their families.
+Having been widely used for hayfever, pet and house dust mite allergies, it is now available for certain food allergens, aiming to improve the quality of life for children and their families.

 What is immunotherapy?

 Immunotherapy is the practice of administering gradually increasing doses of an allergen in order to reduce the sensitivity and risk of reacting to it.
 It was first carried out over 100 years ago and is now in widespread use around the world, in particular for hayfever and allergies to house dust mite and pets.
 It is sometimes referred to as ‘allergy vaccination’ or ‘desensitisation’.
 More recently, there has been intensive interest in the possibility of applying the same principle to help treat food allergies, which can be potentially life threatening.

 Oral Desensitisation (OD) to food, also known as Oral Tolerance Induction (OTI or most commonly OIT), is a treatment that involves giving very small, but gradually increasing, amounts of the food that the child is allergic to.
 The intention of OIT is to increase the tolerance to the food so that larger amounts of the food can be consumed without causing any symptoms and, as a result, accidental exposures to small amounts should not cause reactions.
 This treatment has been most studied for milk, egg and peanut.
 In early 2020, PALFORZIA, a peanut containing capsule, became the first licensed food immunotherapy treatment.
 Increasingly, OIT has been used for allergies to sesame, treenuts and wheat although as the safety and effectiveness of these seems to mirror that of the other allergens, there have been relatively few published studies, despite the treatment now being widely available in North America.

 How does food immunotherapy work?